tvshevchuk/effect-schema-geojson/CI-CD-SETUP.md

 ## Overview

 The CI/CD pipeline automatically:
-- ✅ Runs tests and builds the project
+- ✅ Runs tests and builds the project using pnpm
 - ✅ Publishes to NPM when a version tag is pushed
 - ✅ Creates GitHub releases
 - ✅ Validates package before publishing